kusihed/acts_as_versioner/README.md

 Userstamp
 =========

-This gem expects a current_user to be present (devise, authlogic etc).
-In order to be able to access to current_user in models and modules, necessary method in application_controller and user.rb have to be available.
+This module expects a current_user to be present (devise, authlogic etc).
+In order to be able to access to current_user in models and modules, necessary methods in application_controller and user.rb have to be available.
 If there is no current_user Userstamp will set 0 as version editor...

 app/controllers/application_controller
 ---